kedro-org/kedro-devrel/blog_post_collaboration/spark_streaming_dataset copy.md

 ```

 ## In summary

+To enable Kedro to work with Spark Structured Streaming, we developed a new Spark Streaming Dataset, as the existing Kedro Spark dataset was not compatible with Spark Streaming use cases.
+The new dataset was equipped with the following features to ensure seamless streaming:

+* A checkpoint location specification to avoid data duplication in streaming use cases.
+* The use of `.start()` at the end of the `_save` method to initiate the stream.

-In this article, we explained how to use a new Kedro dataset to create streaming pipelines.
-We created a new Kedro project using the Kedro `pyspark` starter and added two separate Hooks to the Kedro project to enable it to function as a streaming application, then configured the Kedro data catalog to use the new dataset, defining the streaming sources and sinks.
+Separate Hooks were added to the Kedro project to enable it to function as a streaming application.

-There are currently some limitations because it is not yet ready for use with a service broker, e.g. Kafka, as an additional JAR package is required.
+Takeaways for the reader:

+* Kedro is easily extensible and you can do cool stuff as this team demonstrates with Spark Streaming integration

+When working with Spark, being able to deploy a streaming application is predicated on being able to deploy a job to a cluster.
+This is now possible with Kedro, as described in https://kedro.org/blog/how-to-deploy-kedro-pipelines-on-amazon-emr, where we mentioned how to deploy kedro pipeline with the same configuration--yarn cluster mode using spark-submit, to another application cluster.

+In order to run spark streaming with the production workflow, as long as we can deploy a job to a cluster with proper scheduler, it should work, an client project example was we used streaming on Databrick clusters.
+(LINK?)